toni963/Javascript/HIGHER-ORDER FUNCTIONS/README.md

-/*Great job!
+**HIGHER-ORDER FUNCTIONS REVIEW**

 By thinking about functions as data, and learning about higher-order functions, you’ve taken important steps in learning to write clean, modular code that takes advantage of JavaScript’s flexibility.

 Let’s review what we learned in this lesson: